tajnur007/js-benchmark-testing/README.md

 ## Condition Check Comparison

 Compare the performance of the ternary operator against `if-else` statements in this section.
 Gain insights into the impact on execution speed, helping you make informed decisions when structuring your conditional logic.
+[Check code](./tests/ternary-operator-vs-if-else.js)

 <div>
   <img src='./assets/images/conditional.png'>